DeclarativeHub/ReactiveKit/README.md

 ### Handling signal errors

-You might ignore them and delay, but at one point you need to handle the errors that the signal can fail with.
+You might ignore them and delay, but at one point you will need to handle the errors that the signal can fail with.

-If the signal has potential of recovering by retrying the original producer, you can use `retry` operator.
+If the signal has the potential of recovering by retrying the original producer, you can use `retry` operator.

 ```swift
 let image /*: Signal<UIImage, NetworkError> */ = getImage().retry(3)